Elizabeth Woody

+Native American artist and museum director from Oregon, U.S.

+Elizabeth Woody (born 1959) is a Native American artist, poet, educator, and museum professional.
+She is an enrolled citizen of the Confederated Tribes of the Warm Springs Reservation and a Wasco, Yakama, and Navajo descendant.

-Elizabeth Woody (born 1959) is an American Navajo/Warm Springs/Wasco/Yakama artist, author, and educator.
-In March 2016, she was the first Native American to be named poet laureate of Oregon by Governor Kate Brown.
+In 2016, she was the first Native American to be named poet laureate of Oregon by Governor Kate Brown.

-Background
+Early life and education

 Elizabeth Woody was born in Ganado, Arizona, in 1959.
 She is born for Tódích'íinii (Bitter Water clan).
 Her maternal grandmother belongs to the Milee-thlama (People of the Hot Springs) and Wyampum peoples (People of the Echo of Water Upon Rocks).
 Her maternal grandfather's people were the middle Columbia River Chinook peoples.

 After studying at the Institute of American Indian Arts in Santa Fe, New Mexico, from 1980 to 1983, she earned a bachelor's degree in humanities with an emphasis in English from Evergreen State College in Olympia, Washington.
-In 2012 she received a Master of Public Administration Degree through the Executive Leadership Institute of the Mark O. Hatfield School of Government, Portland State University in Portland, Oregon.
+In 2012, she received a Master of Public Administration Degree through the Executive Leadership Institute of the Mark O. Hatfield School of Government, Portland State University in Portland, Oregon.

-She is a founding and current member of the Confederated Tribes of Warm Springs in Oregon.

-Career
+Writing

 In 1992, she was an invited writer at the Returning the Gift Festival of Native Writers and a featured poet at the Geraldine R. Dodge Poetry Festival.
 James Welch, editor of the spring 1994 issue Ploughshares, includes her poetry that journal.

 From 1994 to 1996, Woody taught creative writing at IAIA.
-She has worked in various programs teaching workshops, mentoring, as a consultant and lectures throughout the country.
-Woody has worked with the Telluride Native Writer's Forum, reading, panels, and workshops for Northwest Wordcraft Circle, Neah Bay, WA and Newport, Oregon; Southwest Native American High School Students, Telluride, CO; Young Writer's Conference and Performance, readings, illustration, poetry and short story workshops for Northwest Native American high school writers at Paschal Sherman Indian School, Omak, Washington; Grey Hills Academy Diné Fine Arts and Drama Festival, Tuba City, Arizona; and Flight of the Mind Writing Workshops for Women, McKenzie Bridge, Oregon.
+She has worked in various programs teaching workshops, mentoring, as a consultant, and lectures throughout the country.
+Woody has worked with the Telluride Native Writer's Forum, reading, panels, and workshops for Northwest Wordcraft Circle, Neah Bay, Washington; and Newport, Oregon; Southwest Native American High School Students, Telluride, CO; Young Writer's Conference and Performance, readings, illustration, poetry, and short story workshops for Northwest Native American high school writers at Paschal Sherman Indian School, Omak, Washington; Grey Hills Academy Diné Fine Arts and Drama Festival, Tuba City, Arizona; and Flight of the Mind Writing Workshops for Women, McKenzie Bridge, Oregon.

+Visual arts

+As an artist, Woody has exhibited regionally and nationally.
+She participated in the Pacific Rim Gathering that culminated in a touring exhibition in Hité'emlkiliiksix, "Within the Circle of the Rim: Nations Gathering on Common Ground".
+She has shown in "Submuloc Wohs/Columbus Show" and "For the Seventh Generation: Native American Artists Counter the Quincentenary", Columbus, New York.
+Both exhibitions toured.